Columbia Community Service Grantees

 strives to be a model of exemplary early childhood practices, providing an emerging curriculum that is child-centered, developmentally appropriate, and play based.

 helps struggling New York City middle school students master the fundamentals of math through free tutoring.
-By providing students with a solid foundation, Top Honors gives them many of the tools necessary to succeed in high school and beyond.

 builds healthy communities by assuring that people of color and/or low-income participate meaningfully in the creation of sound and fair environmental health and protection policies and practices.